jet/dotnet-templates/propulsion-projector/README.md

         # (either add environment variables as per step 0 or use -c/-p to specify them)

         # `-g default` defines the Projector Group identity - each id has a separate checkpoint in the Checkpoints Table
-        # ms specifies the source details (if you have specified SQLSTREAMSTORE_CONNECTION and/or SQLSTREAMSTORE_CONNECTION_CHECKPOINTS environment vars, no arguments are needed)
+        # sqlms specifies the source details (if you have specified SQLSTREAMSTORE_CONNECTION and/or SQLSTREAMSTORE_CONNECTION_CHECKPOINTS environment vars, no arguments are needed)
-        dotnet run -- -g default ms
+        dotnet run -- -g default sqlms
 //#endif // !kafka && sss
 //#endif // !kafka